lucafisc/fullstack-elevator-dashboard/README.md

 ### Create .env File

-Create a new file named `.env` in the server directory and fill in the following values:
+Create a new file named `.env` in the root directory and fill in the following values:

 ```
 touch .env